 Mitigation

 Successful mitigation does not ensure removal is permanent.
-Fake apps may re-appear with edits or adjustments to content or imagery, and may require additional action by security teams.
-Below is an example of a cloned application removed by PhishLabs, later reemerging in a different language.
+Fake apps may re-appear with edits or adjustments to content or imagery and may require additional action by security teams.
+Following is an example of a cloned application removed by Fortra Brand Protection, later re-emerging in a different language.

 Why It Matters to Security Teams